Interviewsand Articles

 Robbin: We've heard a little about your background, but can you give us a brief bio?

 Richard: Well by the time I was twelve, my family had moved 12 times, including three times in West Virginia.
-Then we moved to Southern California when I was twelve.
-My dad drove us out on Route 66 like thousands of others.
+When I was twelve, we moved out to Southern California.
+Dad us out on Route 66 like thousands of others.
 Growing up near Los Angeles, I went to various schools and finally, miraculously, got a BA from Pomona College.
 Then I moved to San Francisco in 1966.
 So I've lived up here for 40 years.

-I didn't have a head start art-wise, but there was some creative thinking on my father's side.
-He was strong about not accepting conventional views automatically.
-He felt it was important to find out for oneself what might actually be the case.
+I didn't have a head start art-wise, but there was creative thinking on my father's side, and he was strong about not just accepting conventional views.
+It was important to find things out for yourself.

-To elaborate a little on my own art history, I was working for the University of California as a lab tech in a lemon grove, of all places.
-It was part of a study being conducted by UCR on the effects of smog on citrus trees.
+When I was 17 or 18, I was working for UC Riverside as a lab tech in a lemon grove, of all places.
+They were studying the effects of smog on citrus trees.
 The owner of the grove, Mr. Moffitt, struck me as the quintessential western man.
-He was direct and friendly, and a manly man.
-He knew his way around all the local back roads.
-One morning I came into work and was told that Mr. Moffitt had committed suicide the night before.
+He knew his way around all the back roads.
+Was relaxed and friendly.
+One morning I came to work and found out that Mr. Moffitt had committed suicide the night before.

 Robbin: I think one is particularly impressionable at that age.
 I think young people that age think a lot about life and death and the meaning of life and that sort of thing.

 Richard: Yes.
-It reminds me that on another night - I was probably about fifteen - I sat down at my desk and gathered myself.
-I was going to write down everything I'd understood about existence up to that point in my life. [laughs]
+It reminds me that on another night - I was probably about fifteen - I decided to write down everything that I'd understood about existence up to that point in my life. [laughs]

-I got one sentence down and then, at the second one, things started to get complicated.
+I got one sentence down and then things started to get complicated.
 What exactly was it that I knew?
-But that impulse toward meaning you're talking about, that's an important impulse.
-What is it that causes that impulse to get buried, or trained out of us?
+But that impulse toward meaning that you're talking about, that's an important one.
+What causes that impulse to get buried, or trained out of us?

 Robbin: I think that age is an incredibly complicated time of life.
 You're really in between a lot of things, but your mind is really starting expand.